jakobzhao/geog371/quizzes/quiz01/readme.md

 >  For example, to select all the `<a>` elements, you can use `$("a")`.
 To complete this quiz, you will need to use the console drawer of the Chrome Inspector.

-The total avaliable score for this lab is 10 POINTS.
+The total avaliable score for this lab is **20 POINTS**.
 Please answer all the questions in a word or pdf document.
 You will need to submit the document to canvas.
 The deadline of this quiz is **Thursday (Feb 7, 2019) 11:59 pm**.